siliconvalley4u/MLImageRecognition/README.md

 ![Resources directory in Solution Pad](docs/figure1.png)

-And select the output folder from the CoreML compiler.
+And select the output folder from the Machine Learning compiler.
 Choose “Include All” and “OK” to add the files to your solution.
 Once you have done so, the Resources folder for the sample app should look like:

 ![Resources once VGG16 added](docs/figure2.png)

-## Loading a Core ML model in your app
+## Loading a Machine Learning model in your app

-The function to load a Core ML model is [MLModel.FromUrl](https://developer.xamarin.com/api/member/CoreML.MLModel.FromUrl/p/Foundation.NSUrl/Foundation.NSError@/), so it _is_ possible to load a smaller model from the Web, but generally you will load it with code similar to:
+The function to load a Core ML is [MLModel.FromUrl](https://developer.xamarin.com/api/member/CoreML.MLModel.FromUrl/p/Foundation.NSUrl/Foundation.NSError@/), so it _is_ possible to load a smaller model from the Web, but generally you will load it with code similar to:

 	MLModel LoadModel(string modelName)